Table of Contents

 Understanding Confidence in Toddlers

-Montessori Approach: Nurturing Independence and Self-Esteem
+Montessori Approach: Building Independence and Confidence

 Reggio Emilia Approach: Fostering Creativity and Emotional Intelligence